Sandeep-android-2000/Computer-Network-Notes/README.md

 # 📚 Computer Network Notes

-This repository contains concise and easy-to-understand notes on key topics in Computer Networks.
-Each topic includes explanations, examples, and important concepts — perfect for quick revision or foundational understanding.
+This repository contains concise and easy-to-understand notes on key topics in **Computer Networks**.
+Each topic includes explanations, examples, and essential concepts — perfect for quick revision, exam prep, or interview preparation.

 ---

 ## 🧱 OSI Model

 - **Overview of the OSI Model**
-  Understand the basic structure and functions of the 7-layer OSI Model.
+  Understand the basic structure and function of the 7-layer OSI Model.
   🔗 [Read Notes](https://chatgpt.com/share/684d393e-67b8-800f-902d-b205af88b21c)

 - **Detailed Layer-wise Breakdown**